back to the MAIN INDEX

 (↓ below) project by Ferdinando Fuga

-In the middle of a long rocky reef, that covers the whole lower part of Palazzo Poli's side, god Ocean emerges from an arch of triumph (actually, a large niche, supported by columns).
-He rides a shell-shaped chariot, driven by two winged steeds, traditionally referred to as the restless horse (on the left) and the tranquil horse (on the right); two tritons lead them, almost as grooms.
+piazza di Trevi In the middle of a long rocky reef, that covers the whole lower part of Palazzo Poli's side, god Ocean emerges from a triumphal arch (actually, a large niche, supported by columns).
+He rides a shell-shaped chariot, driven by two winged steeds, traditionally referred to as the restless horse (on the left) and the tranquil horse (on the right); two tritons lead them, almost as groomers.

 On both sides of the arch, a rectangular niche contains a large statue (Abundance on the left; Salubrity on the right), above which hangs a panel in relief: on the left is Agrippa, approving the new aqueduct's project; the young maiden indicating the water springs to the soldiers is the scene featured in the right one (previously shown).